Eggplant Chicken Parmesan | Gluten-Free

 Then the eggplant slices go on top of the fried chicken so that the chicken doesn’t get soggy from the red sauce when baked in the oven.

-We are usually just cooking for two, but I always make extra so we have leftovers the next day.
+We are usually just cooking for two, but I always make extra so we have leftovers for the next day.
+So good.
+Serve with gluten-free garlic bread, salad or pasta.

 Such a delicious comfort food for sure!